ayo-codes/ChurchViews-Hapi/readme.md

 - created church.js for the church schema and church-mongo-store.js for the functions
 - connected denominationMongoStore to db.js
 - included EventEmitter in denomination-model-test.js

+version 0.6.0
+- completed church-mongo-store.js with more functionality
+- updated fixtures.js to include testchurches[] and a single testchurch
+- created a set of tests for the church models